-JJ Virgin's Microbiome Balance - your gut has its own community, called a microbiome.
+Microbiome Balance - your gut has its own community, called a microbiome.
 A probiotic helps repopulate this community with healthy gut flora, while prebiotics feed that healthy flora.
 Microbiome Balance combines prebiotics and probiotics in one non-GMO, all-vegetarian formula.
 Microbiome Balance will be available beginning in November.

-JJ Virgin's Plant Based All-in-One Shakes - this vegetarian- and vegan-friendly powder combines high-quality plant-based protein with nutrients, antioxidants, and fiber that truly makes it an all-in-one shake.
+Virgin Diet Plant Based All-in-One Shakes - this vegetarian- and vegan-friendly powder combines high-quality plant-based protein with nutrients, antioxidants, and fiber that truly makes it an all-in-one shake.

-JJ Virgin's Leaky Gut Support - my go-to all-in-one formula to fix your gut.
+Green Balance - if meeting your green-vegetable quota becomes a challenge (hey, it happens to us all!), this unique formula can fill in the gaps.
+Green Balance combines a proprietary vegetable/ fruit blend with six grams of fiber in every serving.
+Leaky Gut Support - my go-to all-in-one formula to fix your gut.
 Leaky Gut Support combines therapeutic doses of L-Glutamine, N-acetyl-glucosamine, MSM, DGL, slippery elm, marshmallow, chamomile, okra extract, cat's claw, and quercetin in a delicious-tasting, peach-flavor powder that blends well in shakes or water.

-JJ Virgin's Metabolic Digestive Balance - this unique formula combines enzymes that break down protein and fat with Phase 2 Carb Controller, which slows or blocks carbohydrate absorption.
-Especially if you've over 30 or chronically stressed, digestive enzymes can help reduce postmeal gas, bloating, and other misery.
+Digestive Enzymes - this unique formula combines enzymes that break down protein and fat with Phase 2 Carb Controller, which slows or blocks carbohydrate absorption.
+Especially if you've over 30 or chronically stressed, digestive enzymes can help reduce post-meal gas, bloating, and other misery.

-JJ Virgin's Extra Fiber - meeting your 50-gram fiber quota couldn't be easier with this easy-to-mix powder that combines 12 types of soluble and insoluble fiber without any irritants like many commercial fiber powders can contain.
+Extra Fiber - meeting your 50-gram fiber quota couldn't be easier with this easy-to-mix powder that combines 12 types of soluble and insoluble fiber without any irritants like many commercial fiber powders can contain.
 Extra Fiber mixes easily into protein shakes or water.

-DFH Hydrolyzyme^m - a proprietary blend of protease enzymes that helps optimize protein breakdown.
-If you experience gas, bloating, or other problems with after a protein shake, Hydrolyzyme^m is for you.
+Hydrolyzyme[TM] - a proprietary blend of protease enzymes that helps optimize protein breakdown.
+If you experience gas, bloating, or other problems with after a protein shake, Hydrolyzyme[TM] is for you.